inet-framework/inet-showcases/docs/wireless/power/index.md

 TODO: some of the default values in StateBasedEnergyConsumer?

+### Energy storage visualization

+The energy storage capacity of nodes can be visualized by the `EnergyStorageVisualizer` module, which displays a battery icon next to nodes, indicating their charge levels.
+It is included in this network as part of the `IntegratedCanvasVisualizer` module.

 ## Results

+The following video shows the nodes shutting down and restarting, and their changing energy levels:

+<p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="power2.mp4"></video></p>

 `Host[0]` is the target for the ping requests of all other hosts.
 It doesn't send ping requests, but it replies to all requests.
 After a while, the energy